DhollanderJonas/Archivering01/elnx-cd-DhollanderJonas-master/CloneZilla/Linux-PXE-Report/Week08.md

 ## Requirements

-- Read The DevOps 2.0 toolkit and reproduce the given
+- Read The DevOps 2.0 toolkit and reproduce the given example

 ## Test plan